surniaulula/wpsso/readme.txt

 = 18.18.0-dev.2 =

-(2024/11/09) Improved the performance of WooCommerce shipping offers.
-Updated debug messages for tighter formatting.
+(2024/11/09) Improved performance when creating the markup for WooCommerce shipping offers.

 = 18.17.0 =